skills/create-ai-powered-actions/.github/steps/2-step.md

    cp .env.example .env
    ```

-1. Open `.env` and replace the placeholder value with your GitHub token.
+1. Run this command inside your terminal to get your GitHub token:

    ```sh
    echo $GITHUB_TOKEN
    ```

+   And copy it into your clipboard

+1. Open `.env` file and replace the placeholder value of `INPUT_TOKEN` with your GitHub token.

    > ✨ **Bonus:** Try changing the joke input to test different punchlines!
 But be mindful of rate limits!